Battle of the Ch'ongch'on River: Actions at Ipsok

 For the Home-by-Christmas Offensive, US 25th Infantry Division of IX Corps advanced on the left of the US 2nd Infantry Division along the Kuryong River, one of the northern tributaries of the Ch'ongch'on River.
 On November 24, the 25th Infantry Division started its offensive at the city of Yongbyon, south of Ipsok.
 To lead the offensive, five companies of infantry, armor and artillery were drawn from the 25th Infantry Division to form a special task force named Task Force Dolvin.
-With Task Force Dolvin leading the offensive on the eastern bank of the Kuryong River, the US 24th Infantry Regiment, 25th Infantry Division was placed on division's right to maintain contact with the 2nd Division, while the US 35th Infantry Regiment, 25th Infantry Division was on the western bank of the river advancing from Yongsan-dong to Unsan.
-The 27th Infantry Regiment, 25th Infantry Division was located in the division's rear as reserves.
+With Task Force Dolvin leading the offensive on the eastern bank of the Kuryong River, the US 24th Infantry Regiment, 25th Infantry Division was placed on the division's right to maintain contact with the 2nd Division, while the US 35th Infantry Regiment, 25th Infantry Division was on the western bank of the river advancing from Yongsan-dong to Unsan.
+The 27th Infantry Regiment, 25th Infantry Division was located in the division's rear as a reserve.

 Because of the earlier UN defeat at the Battle of Unsan, the US 25th Infantry Division expected to encounter heavy PVA resistance during its advance.
-But the PVA screening forces withdrew with the US forces advance.
-Aside from the harassing fire, the US 25th Infantry Division did not encounter strong resistance along the way.
+However, the PVA screening forces withdrew as the US forces advanced.
+Aside from harassing fire, the US 25th Infantry Division did not encounter strong resistance along the way.
 Ipsok was captured by Task Force Dolvin on November 24, and several American POWs from the Unsan battle were also recovered at the town.
 When Task Force Dolvin proceeded to capture a series of hills north of Ipsok on the next day, PVA resistance started to stiffen.
 During the hill battles on the afternoon of November 25, the Eighth Army Ranger Company of Task Force Dolvin suffered heavy losses against the Chinese defenses, and the task force stopped its advance at dusk.

 While the US 25th Infantry Division was advancing, the opposing PVA 39th Corps was waiting for instructions from the PVA High Command.
 But the PVA still conducted a series of probing actions against the American positions on the night of November 25.
 The PVA patrols soon destroyed the rest of the Ranger Company, while numerous PVA reconnaissance teams disguised as US forces infiltrated Task Force Dolvins positions.
 On the right of Task Force Dolvin, the mountainous terrains scattered US 24th Infantry Regiment while blocking most of its radio transmissions.
 Upon learning of the destruction of the Ranger Company, Major General William B. Kean of the US 25th Infantry Division sent the 2nd Battalion of the 27th Infantry Regiment to reinforce Task Force Dolvin.
 He also sent the assistant division commander Brigadier General Vennard Wilson to command of the task force, renaming the task force Task Force Wilson.